SandGardeners/Kitchen-For-One/README.md

 We understand that we are only small fish, but as a declaration of intent and philosophy, we hope this plays a part in the creation of something new.
 And if you happen to make anything out of our work, tell us!
 [We want to hear from you! :)](mailto:sandgardeners@gmail.com)

+> We tried our best to remove everything we weren't allowed to distribute.
+However, if we made any mistake, please let us know, we'll gladly remove any unauthorized content.